camunda/camunda-docs/docs/components/operate/userguide/process-instance-modification.md

 ![not-supported-flow-nodes](../../../images/operate/modifications/not-supported-flow-nodes.png)

-## Monitor the modification status
+## Monitor the modification operation status

 Review the [monitor operation status documentation](/components/operate/userguide/monitor-operation-status.png) to learn how to monitor the status of an operation.